Lindale Fall TFA

 Asynchronous Speech Paradigm ListAll Paradigms: Show Hide

 Congress: When preparing a speech, make sure to follow standard speech outline and cite your sources.
 Approach legislation creatively.
 If you speak later on in round, do not rehash old arguments already brought up by previous representatives.
 Bring in new arguments to advance the debate.
 Also, you must clash with opponents.
 Don't just give your speech.
 It's a debate after all.
 Bring up points mentioned by opposing side, show your view point and not just say they are wrong or you don't agree.
 Give specific reasons why you don't agree and provide the evidence to prove your point.
 Have your speech so well prepared that you will be able to defend it during cross and not stumble during questioning.
-Correct parliamentary procedure should be followed.
+As Parliamentarian, I will make sure correct parliamentary procedure is followed.

 WSD: Since arguments should be based in reality and each team is fighting on behalf of their respective worlds, the debate should show which world is more likely and/or better and how it will be actualized in the big picture rather than the individual arguments being made.
 Provide specific world (not just U.S.) examples to your claims.
 Burdens and mechanism/model should be clear.
 On the reply speeches, crystallize the round highlighting the main points of contention (2 or 3 key points) and tell me why your team won those points therefore winning the debate.
 Make sure there is clash on both sides and watch rate of delivery.